Travis Fimmel’s ‘Danger Close: The Battle Of Long Tan’ Movie Trailer Released

 Of those 108 ANZACs, three soldiers were from New Zealand, the remainder Australian men.
 While the odds were ever against them, as shown in the heartbreaking trailer below, at the end of the battle, only 18 ANZACs lost their lives.
 In addition, approximately 500 Vietnamese soldiers died.

-Danger Close has been a long-anticipated project from producer, Martin Walsh.
+Danger Close has been a long-anticipated project from producer Martin Walsh.
 Initially, he came across the story after reading Lex McAulay’s book The Battle of Long Tan and became frustrated at the lack of teaching in Australian schools about the Vietnam War.

 Teaser Poster for our movie DANGER CLOSE: The Battle of Long Tan starring #travisfimmel #lukebracey #danielwebber #richardroxburgh Directed by @krivstenders Written by @stuz360